Qianzf/lif/README.md

 Support basic queue and queue jobs functionalities.

+### Facade

+LiF implements a simple way to proxy classes by facade.

 ### I18N

 Use `sysmsg()`/`lang()` and dynamic language packages, LiF can easily achieve simple i18n.